California congressman convicted in corruption case to resign next week

 The U.S. Marine Corps combat veteran and six-term congressman, an early supporter of President Donald Trump, faces sentencing next month.

-A spokesman, Michael Harrison, said there was no particular significance to the Jan.
-13 date.
+Hunter’s letters make no mention of his criminal conviction but instead cite his work in Congress on behalf of the military, war veterans, education and the maritime industry.
+An aide, Michael Harrison, said the Jan.
+13 date held no significance.

-Hunter and his wife, Margaret, were indicted in 2018 on charges of misappropriating $250,000 in campaign donations to pay for personal expenses, including their children’s private school tuition, lavish travel, expensive meals at restaurants, groceries and clothing.
+Hunter and his wife, Margaret, were indicted in 2018 on charges of misappropriating $250,000 in campaign donations to pay for personal expenses, including their children’s private school tuition, lavish travel, expensive meals at restaurants and clothing.

+His wife pleaded guilty and named her spouse a co-conspirator in June, the same month prosecutors alleged in court papers that Hunter had spent campaign funds on extramarital liaisons with five women, all lobbyists or congressional staffers.

-After insisting for months that he was wrongly accused and the victim of a politically motivated prosecution, Hunter pleaded guilty on Dec.
+After long insisting he was wrongly accused and the victim of a politically motivated prosecution, Hunter pleaded guilty on Dec.
 3 to a single count of conspiring to convert campaign funds to personal use.

-He did so, Hunter said, to spare his family the spectacle of a trial that had been scheduled to begin this month.
+He did so, Hunter said, to spare his family a trial.
+At the time, his representatives would only say Hunter would resign “after the holidays.”

-Sentencing is scheduled for March 17, and he faces a maximum penalty of five years in prison.
+Sentencing is set for March 17, and he faces a maximum penalty of five years in prison.

 Assistant U.S. Attorney Phillip Halpern told Reuters last month that if the court abides by prosecutors’ recommendation, Hunter likely “will be doing upwards of 14 months in jail.”

-The uncertainty caused some consternation among Republicans, who hold a strong registration edge over Democrats in California’s 50th congressional district but nearly lost the seat to a Democratic challenger last year, while Hunter was under indictment.

-The San Diego County Republican Party has made no endorsement for the seat in 2020.
+Among them are former U.S. Representative Darrell Issa, a Republican who previously served in a neighboring district, and Democrat Ammar Campa-Najjar, who narrowly lost his bid for the seat in 2018 when Hunter was still under indictment.

+In California’s open-primary system, the top two vote-getters advance to the general election, even if they are from the same party.
+Democrats already hold a large majority of California’s 53 seats in the U.S. House of Representatives.

-Reporting by Jennifer McEntee in San Diego; Writing and additional reporting by Steve Gorman in Culver City, California; Editing by Lisa Shumaker
+Reporting by Jennifer McEntee in San Diego; Writing and additional reporting by Steve Gorman in Culver City, California; Editing by Lisa Shumaker and Michael Perry